utl::stre

 Pads string str

-from left / right / both sides until it reaches size length
+from left / right / both sides until it reaches given length

 .